Faculty & Staff

 Hons.
 B.A.
 (Humanities), Hons.
 B.Sc.
 (Biology), M.Sc.
 (Biology), MT (OISE/UT), OCT

-This is Deanna's sixth year at Linden.
-This year, Deanna will be teaching Grade 11 and 12 Biology, Grade 8 Science, Grade 10 Civics and Careers, and Grade 12 Data Management.
-She comes to Linden with a strong background in statistics and the biological sciences, as well as an appreciation for those interactions that occur at the interface of biology and society.
+Deanna has been a member of the Linden family since 2017.
+She has a strong background in the biological sciences and statistics, as well as an appreciation for those interactions that occur at the interface of biology and society.
 As she is also a trained senior history teacher, her science teaching tends to take an interdisciplinary approach, with a considerable emphasis on Science-Technology-Society-Environment (STSE) curriculum connections.
-Principles of equity and inclusion are also foundational to Deanna’s teaching, as she seeks to shed light on issues of power and privilege that influence what scientific questions are asked; what sorts of research gets done and by whom; as well as how scientific endeavours may benefit some and exploit others.
+Principles of equity and inclusion are also foundational to Deanna’s teaching, as she seeks to shed light on issues of power and privilege that influence what scientific questions are asked; what sorts of research gets done and by whom; as well as how scientific endeavours may benefit some while exploiting others.
 Through her teaching, she hopes to encourage her students to develop their social consciousness and become meaningful contributors to the society in which they live.

 Kelley Ruys de Perez